You matter to God. That’s the conclusion from the Gospel of Mark, which is today’s daily devotional for January 12.

 Here again, anger poured out against Jesus.
 This time, Jesus receives condemnation for inviting a tax collector to become a disciple.
 The offense is even more significant when Jesus sits down with the tax collectors and the sinners at the same table for dinner.
 This provokes another conflict between Jesus and the representatives of the official religion.

 When the teachers of the law who were Pharisees saw him eating with the sinners and tax collectors, they asked his disciples: “Why does he eat with tax collectors and sinners?”

 On hearing this, Jesus said to them, “It is not the healthy who need a doctor, but the sick.
 I have not come to call the righteous, but sinners.” (full text at Mark 2:13-17)

-It is clear that not only in our days, but also in Jesus’ times, political correctness was demanded.
-For example, if anyone dared to speak differently about the traditions of people, or about the political concept of the Kingdom of God, what the official authorities had prescribed, they would be sanctioned.
+Political correctness was demanded not only in our days but also in Jesus’ times.
+For example, if anyone dared to speak differently about people’s traditions or the political concept of the Kingdom of God, what the official authorities had prescribed, they would be sanctioned.